Shopping / Zero-Waste

 Create Your Own Zero-Waste Groceries

-That means growing fruits and vegetables, raising animals, and making your own things like cheese and butter.
+The only way to truly achieve a 100% zero-waste food system is by being fully self-sufficient, growing your own fruits and vegetables, raising animals, and making your own products like cheese and butter.

 8. Start Growing Your Own Produce